Vionah/alx-system_engineering-devops/0x00-shell_basics/README.md

- prints the absolute path name of the current working directory assignment1 - lists content of directory
+Display the contents list of your current directory